 2 new independent senators sworn in

-So far, 66 independent senators have been appointed under the new process.
+So far, 70 senators have been appointed under the new process.

 The new senators were appointed on the recommendation of an independent advisory board with a mandate to provide merit-based recommendations for Senate appointments.
-So far, 66 independent senators have been appointed under the new process, including two new senators who have yet to be sworn in.
+So far, 70 independent senators have been appointed under the new process.